BEFORE YOU APPLY

 We also strongly welcome undergraduate and healthcare students who are in training for these clinical positions.
 Be sure to apply early, as teams fill up quickly for specific specialties.

 In addition, about one-third of our teams are actually people with no medical training whatsoever.
-We call these the “logistics” positions, and they help out in the pharmacy, eye clinics, pastoral settings and other various areas.
+We call these the “servant” positions, and they help out in the pharmacy, eye clinics, pastoral settings, photography/videography, and other various areas.
 The logistics positions for those without medical training usually fill up first, so we encourage you to apply early for these positions.

 The easiest way to apply is to visit www.cmda.org/ghotrips.
 You’ll find a list of our upcoming trips, and then you can fill out an application for any trip you are interested in.
 Our online application system will walk you through all the necessary steps to apply, but please contact us if you have any questions.